Posted: October 10th, 2017

 The internet-based trading platforms typically used for trading binary options allow perpetrators of binary option fraud to find their victims on the internet.
 These websites are usually operated by individuals overseas and these companies go to great lengths to get investors.
-Once an investor sends money to the platform it is unlikely that he/she will ever see that money again.
-A limited number of binary options firms may be registered with a U.S. based financial regulator including the SEC or CFTC.
+Once an investor sends money to the platform it is unlikely that he/she will ever see that money back from the fraudsters.

 The individuals operating these platforms usually find a way to keep the investor’s money.
 Whether by changing the terms of the binary option so as to make it a “losing” bet or by simply placing a freeze on the account when the investor tries to make a withdrawal, the only thing that is certain is that investors will not be getting that money back from the fraudsters.